 Your hips don’t lie.

-You may be going fast, you may not be paying attention, but most of us can recognize a feeling, a voice within, one that wakes you up around midnight or 4am… all anxious, knowing that something should end.
+We all recognize the feeling, the voice that wakes us up around midnight or 4am… the voice that says: this should end.
 Now.
-That something new should start.
+And that should start.
 Now.
-And often it is not just a hunch: it’s the whole triad: body – mind – and spirit, screaming: “Don’t!”, or: “Do”.
+It is not just a hunch: it’s the whole triad: body – mind – and spirit, screaming: “Don’t!”, or: “Do”.

 A point of no return is reached when…